Julie MacAdam

 I am Julie MacAdam.
 I don’t just believe these tools work but know they do on a personal level.
 They have, and continue to, transform my life.

-I know that some things are beyond words and change is nourished when we partner with forces larger than ourselves; that is why I work with dreams, the creative process, plants, and the nervous system.
+I believe change is nourished when we collaborate with forces larger than ourselves.
+That’s why I work with dreams, the body, the creative process, and plants.

 Leading Ethics

-- Navigating life issues in creative and embodied ways, so you can trust the resources within yourself and experience shifts.
+• Engaging life’s challenges in creative and embodied ways, helping you trust your inner resources and experience change.

-- Working in real time, so we don’t only talk about it but anchor it.
+• Working in real time, so we don’t only talk about it but anchor insights through experience.

-- Attending to more than the thinking mind alone, because there are other ways of knowing and being with yourself.
+• Attending to more than the thinking mind alone, and drawing on other ways of knowing and being with yourself.

-- You, over time, seeing and feeling the changes that you desire, so that you feel empowered to keep going.
+• You, over time, seeing and feeling the changes you desire, so that you feel empowered to continue.

 Training